Animal Welfare: Safe and Sound at Lincoln Park Zoo

 In addition to taking sound measurements and monitoring animal behavior, zoo staff work collaboratively with performers and visiting event staff to mitigate noise at the outset by optimizing speaker placement.
 Recognizing that each animal will have its own preferences, staff also ensure that the animals all have the option to move away from unwanted sounds.
 If animals have a quieter safe space—like a behind-the-scenes area—available to them, they can make the choice to spend their time elsewhere, if they prefer.

 This attention to detail and close monitoring provide the foundation for the zoo’s evidence-based practices.
-Whether it’s on a ZooLights evening with the Jackson 5 serenading guests or any other day of the year, animal welfare remains a priority.
+Whether it’s during an evening party with a DJ spinning the Jackson 5 or any regular day, animal welfare remains a priority.

 00:00